lffw001/awesome-mpv/README.md

 - [equalizer](https://github.com/he2a/mpv-scripts) - Script for togglable parametric equalizer with EQ configuration similar to EqualizerAPO format present in a csv format.
 Script can be whitelisted based on whether the content is audio, video or a movie.
 Settings are located in equalizer.conf in ./script-opts folder and equalizer configuration in ./script-opts/equalizer folder.
 - [lines-meme-generator](https://github.com/WatanabeChika/mpv-lines-meme-generator) - Allow users to take screenshots in MPV, crop them to keep only the bottom portion, and stitch them together into a long vertical image, just like a meme of lines.
 - [notification-osd](https://github.com/layercak3/mpv-notification-osd) - XDG desktop notification OSD plugin for track changes or media key playback control while the window is unfocused.
 Supports cover art and video thumbnail of the current time position.
+- [single-instance](https://github.com/mpv-player/mpv/issues/43#issuecomment-2496083283) - Reuse the existing mpv window when opening new files rather than spawning a new window.

 # Music Player